istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 ## Implementation Details

-The 1.3.0 implementation uses the WASM sandbox API, but does not run inside a WASM VM.
-It is The implementation is natively-compiled in Envoy using `NullVM`.
+The implementation in Istio 1.3 uses the `WASM` sandbox API, but it doesn't run inside a `WASM VM`.
+The implementation is natively-compiled in Envoy using `NullVM`.
 We are working to enable running filters in the `V8 WASM VM` in future releases.